-Preheat the oven to 350F and line a baking sheet with parchment paper.
-In a large food processor fitted with an "S" blade, briefly process the walnuts into a crumbly texture.
+Preheat the oven to 350ºF and line a baking sheet with parchment paper.
+In a large food processor fitted with an "S" blade, process the walnuts briefly until they reach a crumbly texture.

-Add in the dates, salt, baking soda, vanilla, flax, water, and vinegar.
+Add in the dates, salt, baking powder, vanilla, flax, and water.
 Process again, until the batter looks relatively smooth and sticky.
+Then, add the chocolate chips or any other mix-ins you prefer, and process briefly to incorporate them.

-Bake at 350ºF for 12 minutes, or until the edges are lightly golden.
+Bake at 350ºF for 10-12 minutes, or until the edges are lightly golden.
 While the cookies are still warm, you can add a few more chocolate chips on top (if there are any spots that look bare).
-Let them cool completely on the pan, as they will be fragile while they are still warm.
-Store the cookies in an airtight container in the fridge or freezer, and serve cold for the most firm texture.
+Let them cool completely in the pan, as they will be fragile while they are still warm.
+Once they are cool, they are ready to enjoy.

 Video